Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reactants/Readme.md

 - __temperature__
   - Type: float
-  - Description: The temperature at which the reactant is stored (-20°C, -80°C).
+  - Description: The temperature at which the reactant is stored.

+ - __temperature_unit__
+  - Type: string
+  - Description: The unit of temperature can be specified as K, °C, or °F, for example.

 - __storage_start__
   - Type: date